l0r3zz/sloblackswan/content/the-nature-of-slos/the-nature-of-slos.md

 This pattern helps your monitoring evolve with your system.
 As traffic grows, thresholds adjust.
 As performance improves, the new baseline becomes the norm.
 You're always measuring against recent reality, not stale assumptions.
 {::pagebreak /}

+### The Fundamental Limitation: SLOs Live in Mediocristan

+Now we come to the core issue: everything we've discussed so far works beautifully in Mediocristan.
+When your system behaves predictably, when failures are independent, when distributions are normal, SLOs are phenomenal tools.

+But remember Taleb's distinction: SLOs assume the future will look like the past.
+They're built on historical data.
+They expect normal distributions.
+They quantify known risks.

+**What SLOs Can Do:**
+- Measure normal system behavior
+- Track known failure modes
+- Guide capacity planning
+- Set customer expectations
+- Provide early warning for degrading systems

+**What SLOs Can't Do:**
+- Predict unprecedented events
+- Protect against unknown failure modes
+- Account for systemic cascade risks
+- Handle correlated failures across systems
+- Capture complex second-order effects

+When Extremistan intrudes, when the Black Swan arrives, when your Grey Rhino finally charges, when your Black Jellyfish triggers a cascade, your SLOs don't save you.
+They might not even alert you.

+{::pagebreak /}

+### The Paradox of SLO Success

+Here's the uncomfortable truth: the better your SLOs look, the more dangerous your position might be.

+Remember the Turkey Problem?
+Every day that your SLOs are green, every week without an incident, every month of perfect availability... all of that can breed exactly the kind of overconfidence that makes you vulnerable to catastrophic failure.

+Your dashboards say everything's fine.
+Your error budget is healthy.
+Your percentiles are beautiful.
+And then something completely outside your model destroys everything, and you realize that "fine" was just "fine within the narrow band of scenarios we thought to measure."

+This doesn't mean SLOs are bad.
+They're essential for day-to-day operations.
+But they need to be complemented with:
+- Chaos engineering that tests beyond known scenarios
+- Architecture that assumes components will fail in novel ways
+- Organizations that maintain healthy paranoia even during success
+- Teams that remember the turkey's fate
+{::pagebreak /}
 ### Beyond Traditional Monitoring: Holistic Health Assessment

 Modern systems need more than just SLO monitoring.
 Here's a more comprehensive approach: